sergiopicascia/codingdse-cisi/resources/README.md

 1. **REGULAR**: take the exam in a regular exam session.
 You will be asked to complete different exercises in Python.
 2. **PROJECT**: develop a project in Python, according to the [requirements](#project-requirements).
 Prepare a 10 minutes presentation for the discussion of your project.

-Fill out the following form to register to the exam: https://forms.gle/FN87zB9TaxSUxJCF6
+Fill out the following [form](https://forms.gle/FN87zB9TaxSUxJCF6) to register for the exam.

 <h2 id="calendar">Calendar</h2>